halocore099/TpmWrapperFull/docs/WINDOWS_BUILD.md

 - **TPM 2.0** chip (hardware TPM)
   - Most modern Windows PCs have TPM 2.0
   - Check in Windows: `tpm.msc` or `Get-Tpm` in PowerShell
-  - The client uses Windows TBS (TPM Base Services) API
+  - The client uses Windows TBS (TPM Base Services) API directly
+  - Works with Windows 10 and 11

 ## Building